 Gyms and fitness studios are under serious scrutiny these days.
-Whether you’re re-opening or operating outdoors, disinfection is essential for protecting your members, staff and facility.
-Gyms are a breeding ground for germs—and with COVID-19 lingering and the presence of other harmful germs, it’s time to level up your protocols with an EPA-registered fitness center antibacterial spray and a vigilant disinfection schedule.
+Whether your facilities operating indoors or outdoors, disinfection is essential for protecting your members, staff and facility.
+Gyms are a breeding ground for germs—and with COVID-19 lingering and the presence of other harmful germs, it’s essential to level up your protocols with an EPA-registered fitness center antibacterial spray and a vigilant disinfection schedule.

 Here are steps you can take to help prevent the spread of COVID-19 and kill germs that cause the flu, common colds, ringworm, athlete’s foot, staph/MRSA and other infections that thrive in gyms.

 Good policies and protocols help gyms and fitness studios run safely and smoothly.
 Train your staff on best practices for safely and effectively cleaning the facility and equipment.
 Hold a mandatory staff training session to show them how to clean and disinfect properly.
 Designate use of only an EPA-registered athletic gear disinfectant like Clear Gear that kills COVID-19 and other germs.

 Create a regular cleaning schedule with specific instructions for cleaning everything from the front desk, fitness equipment and retail area to locker rooms and bathrooms.
 Assign staff members to time slots and keep a log so that they are accountable for completing tasks.

 3. Encourage Members to Disinfect Equipment